edgedb/rfcs/text/1008-tls-and-alpn.rst

 for the CLI to enumerate all hostnames on some non-local installations, and 2) hostname check is likely unnecessary for the following scenario.

+    Skipping hostname check might change in the future.

 For remote clients that don't have access to the ``credentials.json`` file on the server-side, a new command is proposed to create a local ``credentials.json`` file for all future connections to the same